retry51776/notes/development/opinions.md

     - compute @ DB proc
     - compute @ service endpoint
     - compute @ client side
-  - Internal or External or both?
+  - exposed to Internal or External or both?
+  - cache everywhere
   - workflow interference & trigger DB bottleneck

 > FE distributed in Content Deliver Network(CDN) is at good as it gets, maybe dynamics import too